jleyden2k/Clustering-Activities-of-Daily-Living-without-Supervision-using-DBSCAN/README.md

 # Clustering-Activities-of-Daily-Living-without-Supervision-using-DBSCAN

+## Introduction

-This study explores the application of unsupervised clustering techniques to smart home sensor data for identifying some sample Activities of Daily Living (ADLs) without labeled supervision.
+This project explores the application of unsupervised clustering techniques to smart home sensor data for identifying some sample Activities of Daily Living (ADLs) without labeled supervision.
 Using the publicly available CASAS Ordonez A and